nathaniel-heatwole/Freedom_of_Information_Act/README.md

 • ATF used the audio to understand this particular fire event, but never for the wider purpose: creating generalizable knowledge to improve fire safety.

-• Audio record contains information about survivability in fires and emergency egress behavior (both key inputs to risk analysis and related policy-making).
+• Audio record contains information about survivability in fires and emergency egress behavior (both key inputs to risk analysis and related risk management and policy-making).

 • Overly conservative survivability criteria drain limited economic resources that could be better spent, while inadequate safety margins expose the public to unacceptable risk.